There are a variety of different reasons why chemistry is seen as a particularly difficult subject to master.

 - The teacher for the subject isn’t particularly engaging or effective at teaching core aspects of the syllabus;

 - The class has too many disruptive students, making it difficult for the rest of the class to concentrate on what the teacher is saying; or

 - The way the subject matter is taught in a particular way that pupils might consider boring or bland.

 However, children or older pupils don’t have to endure “boring” lessons, regardless of whether those lessons are in chemistry or another subject entirely.
 For instance, if you find that it’s difficult to learn due to a disruptive class, don’t be afraid to ask your teacher questions about the subject materials after class.

-Equally, if you know you have an interest in a particular area of chemistry such as materials chemistry, physical chemistry, or atomic structures, then you could also ask your teacher for some suggestions on how you can learn more about those particular areas.
+Equally, if you know you have an interest in a particular area of chemistry such as materials chemistry, physical chemistry, or atomic structures, then you could also ask your chemistry tutor Toronto for some suggestions on how you can learn more about those particular areas.

 Finally, don’t underestimate the power of technology.
 In today’s digital era, there are lots of different ways to learn about chemistry, even outside of the classroom.

 So if you want to learn more about chemistry, you can easily do so in your spare time, for example by: